codingjerk/dotfiles/README.md

 ## Read first

 1. This dotfiles created for personal use.
 Install on your machines at your own risk.
 Better read them to get inspiration.
 1. All files located directly in the repository root due to XDG Base Directory Specification.
-Where is only single dotfile in home directory: `.zshenv`.
+Where is only single dotfile in home directory: `.pam_environment`.

 ## Structure